centarro/commerce-docs/docs/v2/developer-guide/payments/code-recipes.md

 ```

 ### Altering a payment method type definition
 In this example, we swap out the existing class for the *Credit card* payment method type with a custom one.
-This approach could be used to customize the implementations of any of the `PaymentMethodTypeInterface` methods or the `buildFieldDefinitions` method.
+This approach could be used to customize the implementations of the `PaymentMethodTypeInterface` methods or the `buildFieldDefinitions` method.

 ```php
 /**